akhimoche/algJ_pattern_avoid_perms/README.md

 ## Analysis

 The code above is able to generate all possible permutations consistent with SJT ordering and can identify specific substrings within a given string.
-A protocol to generate all possible permuatations avoiding a specific substring of vincular form to be added.
+A protocol to generate all possible permuatations avoiding a specific substring of vincular form can be added.

 ## Context
 The algorithm pseudocode is laid out in the papers below, along with the respective families of combinatorial objects Algorithm J can generate.